Fortline89/ELK-project/README.md

-# ELK-project
+#ELK-project
-#Contains all resources essential to successfully deploy a virtual network with a jump box, 2 web VMs and elk.
+Contains all resources essential to successfully deploy a virtual network with a jump box, 2 web VMs and elk.
-## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.

 Diagrams/Network_topology_with_ELK.png

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the .yml file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either recreate the entire deployment pictured above or select portions of the .yml file may be used to install only certain pieces of it, such as Filebeat.

 - The following two playbook files were used for the ELK project;
 - Install_elk.yml and filebeat-playbook.yml